Menu

 A Comprehensive Approach

-We use a number of complimentary strategies and structures to support Social Emotional Learning in Highline, including:
+We use complementary strategies and structures to support social-emotional learning in Highline, including:

 • PBIS: A school-wide approach to creating and sustaining positive teaching and learning environments